Bhargavsinh-Solanki/Bachelor_Project_Crazyflie/README.md

 	python3 tools/build/build

- Path for the file: Examples/ Qualisys/
+ Path for the file: BS_Bachelor_Project.py
+ Steps:
+ * Check the crazyflie uri radio address
+ * Check the rigid body name
+ * Check the IP address of the Qualisys Tracking System
+ * Now you are ready the run the file.